 In the United States, citizens may carry weapons in one of two ways: openly, allowing a casual spectator to view the gun, or concealed, concealing the gun.

 Because there is no federal rule governing the issuance of concealed or open-carry permits, states decide how far they can go.
-Concealed guns, like AR-15 folding stock, are legal in all 50 states to some extent, but some are far more stringent than others.
+Carrying a Concealed Weapon, like AR-15 folding stock, are legal in all 50 states to some extent, but some are far more stringent than others.
 Only California, Florida, Illinois, Texas, South Carolina, and New York allow open handguns in public (together with Washington, D.C.).

 Here are some things worth understanding to see the hint if it’s legal to have a gun in your house in the U.S: